God gives power to become rich.

 10 When the Lord your God brings you into the land he swore to your fathers, to Abraham, Isaac and Jacob, to give you—a land with large, flourishing cities you did not build, 11 houses filled with all kinds of good things you did not provide, wells you did not dig, and vineyards and olive groves you did not plant—then when you eat and are satisfied, 12 be careful that you do not forget the Lord, who brought you out of Egypt, out of the land of slavery.

-And the whole point of the chapter, Deuteronomy 8, is to warn the Israelis about the temptation to credit their prosperity to the work of their own hands:
+And the whole point of Deuteronomy 8, is to warn the Israelis about the temptation to credit their prosperity to the work of their own hands:

-Maybe you could argue he’s telling them to give God the credit even when it’s their own power, strength, and hard work, that produces the wealth, but that would turn God and his promises into mockery.
+Maybe you could argue he’s telling them to give God the credit even when it’s their own power, strength, and hard work, that produces the wealth, but that would make God and his promises a fraud, a lie.

 It’s not your hard work that produces the wealth God promised.
 God’s promise to give power to get wealth is something uncommon, it is something supernatural.
 It is something that works apart from your hard work.
 It is something that is not dependent on your hard work.
 This power to produce wealth operates even when you are too young, or too old or too infirm to do any kind of work.
 This power to produce wealth is not dependent on conformity to the world system and its way of doing things, but on the oath sworn by the God of Abraham, Isaac and Jacob.